nus-cs2113-AY2425S1/tp/docs/team/lucas-sc0.md

 * `CSV.java`: Fixed errors with metadata handling after deletion, ensured CSV metadata is updated correctly after delete -e and delete -a.
 Fixed inverted values being displayed in CSV due to hashmap implementation for Inventory data structure.

 2. Exception Handling and Assertions:
-* Custom exception were build on-top of existing code to handle invalid inputs
+* Custom exception were build on-top of existing code to handle invalid inputs: InventraInvalidRecordCountException
-    * InventraInvalidRecordCountException
 * Created assertions for defensive programming
 * Configured non-verbose logging for add command to ensure de-cluttering of UI
 * Addressed bugs highlighted in PE-D